What Makes the Perfect Video Title? (DOs and DON'Ts)

-It’s getting exponentially harder to get your videos noticed on any platform.
+It's getting exponentially harder to get your videos noticed on any platform.
 The market continues to get oversaturated, but worry not though!
-Here are some tips and tricks to help your quality content stand out from the crowd.
+Here are some Dos and Don'ts to make your video title stand out from the crowd.

 After reading, why not check out our Adobe Social Media Video Course for some more insightful advice on how to create impactful videos for social media!